nospaceships/node-os-service/README.md

 # Running Service Programs

-When a service program starts it can always call the `service.run()` function regardless of whether it is started at the console, or by the Windows Service Control Manager.
+When a service program starts it can always call the `service.run()` function regardless of whether it is started at the console, by the Windows Service Control Manager, or the Linux service management facilities.

-When the `service.run()` function is called this module will attempt to connect to the Windows Service Control Manager so that control requests can be received - so that the service can be stopped.
+On Windows, when the `service.run()` function is called this module will attempt to connect to the Windows Service Control Manager so that control requests can be received - so that the service can be stopped.
 When starting a program at the console an attempt to connect to the Windows Service Control Manager will fail.
 In this case the `service.run()` function will assume the program is running at the console and silently ignore this error.

+On Linux, services started at the console will run in the foreground, this allows command sequences such as `CTRL+C` to be used, e.g. during development.

-This behaviour results in a program which can be run either at the console or the Windows Service Control Manager with no change.
+This behaviour results in a program which can be run either at the console, the Windows Service Control Manager, or the Linux service management facilities with no change.

 # Current Working Directory

-Upon starting the current working directory of a service program will be the `"%windir%\system32"` directory (i.e. `c:\windows\system32`).
+Upon starting the current working directory of a service program will be platform specific the , e.g. the `"%windir%\system32"` directory on Windows.
 Service programs need to consider this when working with relative directory and file paths.

 This path will most likely be different when running the same program at the console, so a service program may wish to change the current working